vrachieru/cheatsheet/README.md

 Type `Cheatsheet` followed by the command or part of the cheatsheet name.

+### Local cheatsheets

+Place your own cheatsheets under `~/.cheatsheet` and restart SublimeText or run the `Refresh local database` command.
+Make sure your files have the `.cheatsheet` extension.

 ### Commands

 | Command | Description
 | --- | ---
 | `cheatsheet-name` | Open the specified cheatsheet.
-| Refresh database | Remove invalid cheatsheets and add new ones to the command palette by scanning the database folder
+| Refresh local database | Remove invalid cheatsheets and add new ones to the command palette by scanning the local database folder

 # Copyright